 You are likely to qualify for ESOS if, on the 31 December 2014, you are:

-- An undertaking which has 250 or more employees in the UK.
+- An undertaking that has 250 or more employees in the UK.

-- An undertaking which has fewer than 250 employees, but has:
+- An undertaking that has fewer than 250 employees, but has:

 – An annual turnover exceeding €50m and